iikuzmychov/Minever/README.md

 # Minever

-Minever is an open-source .NET library primarily aimed at supporting various versions of Minecraft (13w41b+) and providing them with a general user interface for creating client applications.
+Minever is an open-source .NET library primarily aimed at supporting various versions of Minecraft (1.6 [13w41b] and upper) and providing them with a general user interface for creating client applications.

 ## Current development state